 D&T is predominantly a practical subject that will enable you to understand and apply iterative design processes through which you explore, create and evaluate a range of outcomes.
-You will use creativity and imagination to design and make prototypes, using modelling to develop and prove your product concept and function, which solve real and relevant problems considering your own and others' needs, wants and values.
+You will use creativity and technical skills to design and make products which solve real and relevant problems, whilst considering your own and others' needs, wants and values.

-You will build on your KS3 subject knowledge incorporating knowledge and understanding of different materials and manufacturing processes in order to design and make, with confidence, prototypes in response to issues, needs, problems and opportunities.
-You will learn how to take design risks, helping you to become resourceful, innovative and enterprising citizens.
-You will develop an awareness of practices from the creative, engineering and manufacturing industries.
-Through the evaluation of the outcomes of D&T activity, both historic and present day, you will develop an understanding of its impact on daily life and the wider world and understand that high-quality D&T is important to the creativity, culture, sustainability, wealth and well-being of the nation and the global community.
+You will build on your KS3 subject knowledge and understanding of different materials and manufacturing processes in order to design and make prototypes with confidence.
+You will learn how to take design risks, helping you to become resourceful, innovative and enterprising.
+You will also develop an awareness of practices from the creative, engineering and manufacturing industries.

-The D&T department is very well equipped and you will have the opportunity to use a range of specialist tools and equipment, including the laser cutter, dye sublimation printer, CNC router and 3D printer, to safely produce high quality products.
+The D&T department is very well equipped and you will have the opportunity to use a range of specialist tools and equipment, including the laser cutter, CNC router and 3D printer, to safely produce high quality products.